 Valve damage is the typical cause of a single-handle bathtub faucet leak.
 Follow the steps below to fix your leaky single-handle faucet:

-Start your repairs by turning off the water supply in your bathroom.
+Turn off the water supply to your bathroom.
 Locate your home’s shut-off valve, and use your adjustable wrench to twist the valve shut.
 Return to the bathroom, and open the bathtub faucet to release the remaining water and pressure.

 If you have a single round handle, use a flathead screwdriver to pry off the cover.
 Use a Phillips screwdriver to loosen the screw.
 Once you’ve loosened the screw, pull the handle off the assembly.